Vaccine Update: In the top priority groups? Book your jab NOW

 LOCAL Vaccine Information

-Residents in Castle Point will be receiving their vaccines via local hospital Hubs, at a Mass vaccination centre AND/OR Benfleet & Canvey Vaccination hubs arranged by their GPs, (and in due course pharmacies as well)
+Residents in Castle Point will be receiving their vaccines via local hospital Hubs, at a Mass vaccination centre AND/OR Benfleet & Canvey Vaccination hubs arranged by their GPs, and local pharmacies as well

 More local GPs begin offering COVID Vaccine as part of biggest ever NHS immunisation programme -local vaccination services run by family doctors and their teams will open across mid and south Essex, as the roll out of the biggest vaccination programme in NHS history continues.
 Further vaccination centres are launching this month (including in Castle Point).
-GPs will contact people in the priority groups when it is their turn to receive the vaccine and local residents are being asked not to contact their practice enquiring about vaccination.
-Patients receive two doses of the Pfizer vaccine by injection into their upper arm, at least 21 days apart.
+GPs will contact people in the priority groups when it is their turn to receive the vaccine.

 The GP-led vaccination programme is being delivered by groups of GPs, organised into what are known as Primary Care Networks (PCNs).
-In Castle Point there are two PCNs, outlined below:
+In Castle Point there are two PCNs

 Castle Point has two active PNC vaccine sites- one in Canvey and one in Benfleet (as of 13th Jan).
 The Primary Care Network is made up of the local GP surgery's working together to delivery the vaccine to all their patients at their designated vaccination site.
 Canvey's PNC is at the Paddocks and Benfleet's PNC is currently at the Benfleet Clinic.
 GP's will be contacting people in the priority groups when it is their turn to receive the vaccine.